Need help getting funds? Lendtek matches you with lenders instantly

 Upon searching “small business grants,” results included details on small business funding through the State of New Jersey and private companies like Facebook, Visa, and Wells Fargo.

-Instead of sorting through a quick google search, trucking businesses or startups can use Candid to save time and locate relevant grant opportunities and financial assistance.
+Instead of sorting through a quick Google search, trucking businesses or startups can use Candid to save time and locate relevant grant opportunities and financial assistance.

 Grants can be a helpful source of capital for starting or growing a business, especially if you’re wondering how to start a trucking company with no money.